 We treat a wide range of orthopedic problems of the knee, hip, ankle, shoulder, elbow, wrist, foot, and low back.
 Conditions treated include arthritis, tendonitis, joint cartilage and labrum problems, tennis and golfer’s elbow, rotator cuff tears and knee meniscus injuries, sacral iliac joint pain and injury, disc herniations as well as tears and injuries of tendons, ligaments and muscles.

 As the treatment is a repair process, it may take some time before you begin to see an improvement in your condition.
 Tissue typically takes between 2 and 3 months to repair itself, but most people notice a change in their symptoms and condition before then.
-Approximately 86% of patients surveyed who have undergone PRP or stem cell therapy report being satisfied with their treatment and that they would do it again.
+Approximately 86% of patients surveyed who have undergone PRP or cellular therapy report being satisfied with their treatment and that they would do it again.

 Yes.
 Toxins in cigarette smoke prevent stem cells from becoming cartilage.
 Read more here.
 Alcohol consumption can also have damaging effects on the regeneration process of stem cells.
 In general the healthier you are the more affective your stem cells will be to repair the injured area.